Mixed Hodge Structures on Alexander Modules: Mixed Hodge Structures and Complexes

 The data of the Hodge decomposition is equivalent to a decreasing filtration $F^p$ on $V_{\C}$ (the \bi{Hodge filtration}) with the property that $V_{\C} = F^p\oplus\ov{F^q}$ for all $p,q\in\Z$ such that $p+q=m+1$.
 More precisely, one can be obtained from the other as follows:

 \end{dfn}

-\begin{dfn}[{\cite[Definition 3.1]{peters2008mixed}}] Let $V$ be a finite dimensional $k$-vector space, and let $V_{\C}=V\otimes_k \C$ be its complexification.
+\begin{dfn}[{\cite[Definition 3.1]{peters2008mixed}}] {mixed Hodge structure|see{MHS}} Let $V$ be a finite dimensional $k$-vector space, and let $V_{\C}=V\otimes_k \C$ be its complexification.
 A \bi{$k$-mixed Hodge structure (MHS)} on $V$ is the data of an increasing filtration $W_{\lc}$ on $V$ (\bi{weight filtration}) and a decreasing filtration $F^{\lc}$ on $V_{\C}$ (\bi{Hodge filtration}), with the following property: for every $m\in \Z$, on $\Gr_m^WV\coloneqq \frac{W_{m}}{W_{m+1}}$, the filtration induced $F^p$ on the complexification gives $\Gr_m^WV$ a pure Hodge structure of weight $m$. \end{dfn}

-\begin{dfn}[{\cite[Definition 2.32]{peters2008mixed}}] If $m \in \Z$ then a \bi{$k$-Hodge complex of sheaves on $X$ of weight $m$} is a triple $\calK^\bullet = (\calK^\bullet_k, (\calK^\bullet_{\C},F), \alpha)$ where: \begin{itemize} \item $\calK^\bullet_k$ is a bounded below cochain complex of sheaves of $k$-vector spaces on $X$ such that the $\mathbb{H}^*(X,\calK_k^\bullet)$ are finite-dimensional. \item $\calK^\bullet_\C$ is a bounded below cochain complex of sheaves of $\C$-vector spaces on $X$ and $F$ is a decreasing filtration on $\calK^\bullet_\C$. \item $\alpha\colon \calK^\bullet_k \dashrightarrow \calK^\bullet_\C$ is a \bi{pseudo-morphism} of complexes of sheaves of $k$-vector spaces on $X$ (i.e.\ a morphism in the derived category) that induces a \bi{pseudo-isomorphism} $\alpha \otimes 1\colon \calK^\bullet_k \otimes \C \dashrightarrow \calK^\bullet_\C$ (i.e.\ an isomorphism in the derived category). \item the filtration induced by $F$ and $\alpha$ on $\mathbb{H}^*(X,\calK^\bullet_k) \otimes \C \cong \mathbb{H}^*(X,\calK^\bullet_\C)$ endows the $k$-vector space $\mathbb{H}^*(X, \calK^\bullet_k)$ with a $k$-Hodge structure of weight $*+m$. \item The spectral sequence $\H^{p+q}(X,\Gr_F^p \calK^\bullet_{\C})\Rightarrow \H^{p+q}(X,\calK^\bullet_{\C})$ associated to $(\calK^\bullet_\C, F)$ degenerates at the $E_1$-page (see \cite[Definition 2.32]{peters2008mixed} for more details). \end{itemize} \end{dfn}
+\begin{dfn}[{\cite[Definition 2.32]{peters2008mixed}}] If $m \in \Z$ then a \bi{$k$-Hodge complex of sheaves on $X$ of weight $m$} is a triple $\calK^\bullet = (\calK^\bullet_k, (\calK^\bullet_{\C},F), \alpha)$ where: \begin{itemize} \item $\calK^\bullet_k$ is a bounded below cochain complex of sheaves of $k$-vector spaces on $X$ such that the $\mathbb{H}^*(X,\calK_k^\bullet)$ are finite-dimensional. \item $\calK^\bullet_\C$ is a bounded below cochain complex of sheaves of $\C$-vector spaces on $X$ and $F$ is a decreasing filtration on $\calK^\bullet_\C$. \item $\alpha\colon \calK^\bullet_k \dashrightarrow \calK^\bullet_\C$ is a \bi{pseudo-morphism} of complexes of sheaves of $k$-vector spaces on $X$ (i.e.\ a morphism in the derived category) that induces a \bi{pseudo-isomorphism} $\alpha \otimes 1\colon \calK^\bullet_k \otimes \C \dashrightarrow \calK^\bullet_\C$ (i.e.\ an isomorphism in the derived category). \item the filtration induced by $F$ and $\alpha$ on $\bH^*(X,\calK^\bullet_k) \otimes \C \cong \bH^*(X,\calK^\bullet_\C)$ endows the $k$-vector space $\mathbb{H}^*(X, \calK^\bullet_k)$ with a $k$-Hodge structure of weight $*+m$. \item The spectral sequence $\bH^{p+q}(X,\Gr_F^p \calK^\bullet_{\C})\Rightarrow \bH^{p+q}(X,\calK^\bullet_{\C})$ associated to $(\calK^\bullet_\C, F)$ degenerates at the $E_1$-page (see \cite[Definition 2.32]{peters2008mixed} for more details). \end{itemize} \end{dfn}